alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

         )
         return resp.json()["data"]
 ```
-From calling this function with `player_id=237` and `season=2016`, you will get back the data as a JSON.
+When we call this function with `player_id=237` and `season=2016`, we get back the data as a JSON.
-After returning the JSON data, we're able to read that into a [`pyarrow.Table`](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html)
+After we return the JSON data, we can read that into a [`pyarrow.Table`](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html)

 ### 2. Create a `pyarrow.Table`
-Since we read and write data in the [Apache Arrow](https://arrow.apache.org/) data format, we will now convert this JSON to `pyarrow.Table` format with the following function:
+Since we read and write data in the [Apache Arrow](https://arrow.apache.org/) data format, we need to convert this JSON to `pyarrow.Table` format with this function:

 ```python
     def get_pyarrow_table_from_stats(stats_json):